Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 Junagarh Fort

+Junagarh Fort is located in the princely state of Bikaner in India.
 The fort is a unique illustration of composite culture.
 It contains antique monuments and objects of art such as the symbolic hands of Sati, seven historic gates, nine attractive temples, and little shrines of various deities.
 The fort also features four deep wells, three beautiful gardens, post-medieval stables and barracks, an old jail, and armoury stones on the ground floor.

 Prachina Museum

 The Prachina Museum is located in the Junagarh Fort complex in Bikaner, India.
 The museum preserves Bikaner’s rich cultural diversity and showcases the monolithic identity of Bikaner.
 Some of the collections include royal costumes and textiles, family portraits of the former rulers and the changing cultural milieus from generation to generation.
-Also displayed are items portraying Western influences, ritualism and religious accessories, as well as the legacy of the patronage, which survives in Bikaner’s contemporary arts and crafts till date.
+Also displayed are items portraying Western influences, ritualism and religious accessories, as well as the legacy of the patronage which survives in Bikaner’s contemporary arts and crafts till date.

 Day 8: Bikaner – Jaisalmer